Common Interface: DVB-CI

-The specification only defines two aspects, two logical interfaces to be included on the same physical interface.
-The first interface is the MPEG-2 Transport Stream.
+The specification defines only two aspects, two logical interfaces to be included on the same physical interface.
+The first interface is the MPEG-2 transport stream.
 The link and physical layers are defined in this specification and the higher layers are defined in the MPEG-2 specifications.
 The second interface, the command interface, carries commands between the host (receiver) and the module.

 The specification does not define the operation or functionality of a conditional access system application on the module.
 The applications that may be performed by a module communicating across the interface are not limited to conditional access or to those described in this specification.
 More than one module may be supported concurrently.